apache/hudi/rfc/rfc-44/rfc-44.md

 - What impact (if any) will there be on existing users?

   There will be no impact on existing users because this is a new connector.
 It does not change the behavior of current integration through the existing Hive connector.
 It gives users more choice.
+However, in order to use this connector, the catalog name should be changed to `hudi` from `hive`.
+  For example, after users have configured Hudi connector, then `USE hudi.schema_name` should be used instead of `USE hive.schema_name`.

 - What do we lose if we move away from the Hive connector?